 Common Name: Valerian

-Valeriana capitata is a Perennial up to 0.60 metres tall.
+Valeriana capitata is a perennial plant that can grow up to 0.60 metres tall.

 It has edible, medicinal and miscellaneous uses.